 The Launch Enterprise Directorate of the Space and Missile Systems Center, Los Angeles Air Force Base, California, manages the Evolved Expendable Launch Vehicle (EELV) program.
-The program provides the United States (U.S.) assured access to space (defined as at least two launch systems or families of launch systems) with three families of launch vehicles: Atlas V, Delta IV, and Falcon 9 Upgrade.
+The program provides the United States (U.S.) assured access to space (defined as at least two launch systems or families of launch systems) with three families of launch vehicles: Atlas V, Delta IV, Delta IV Heavy, and Falcon 9 (Falcon 9 Upgrade and Falcon Heavy).
 These launch vehicles provide critical space-lift capability to support Department of Defense and other National Security missions.
-The EELV program has successfully launched more than 70 National Security Space (NSS) launches in support of the Air Force, the National Reconnaissance Office (NRO), and the Navy, from Cape Canaveral Air Force Station (CCAFS) and Vandenberg Air Force Base (VAFB).
+The EELV program has successfully launched over 70 National Security Space (NSS) launches in support of the Air Force, the National Reconnaissance Office (NRO), and the Navy.

 The EELV program procures launch services from the United Launch Alliance (ULA) and the Space Exploration Technologies Corporation (SpaceX).
 ULA is a joint venture between Boeing and Lockheed Martin formed in 2006 and produces the Delta IV and Atlas V launch vehicles.
-SpaceX produces the Falcon 9 launch vehicle.
+SpaceX produces the Falcon 9 and Falcon Heavy launch vehicles.
 SpaceX and ULA also maintain space launch complexes at Cape Canaveral Air Force Station, Florida, and Vandenberg Air Force Base, California.

 Program cost savings are achieved through operability and acquisition improvements.
 Operability improvements include the use of common components and infrastructure, standard payload interfaces, standardized launch pads, and reduced on-pad processing.
 Acquisition improvements include block buys of launch vehicles and competition between certified providers.